sourcegraph/sourcegraph-public-snapshot/doc/campaigns/how-tos/creating_changesets_per_project_in_monorepos.md

 ## Overview

-Large repositories often contain multiple projects and it can make sense to run the campaign spec [`steps`][steps] separately in each project and create one changeset per project.
+Large repositories often contain multiple projects, making them so-called monorepos.
+It can make sense to run the campaign spec [`steps`][steps] separately in each project and create one changeset per project.

 That can be done by using [`workspaces`][workspaces] in the campaign specs in two steps: